Last update 5/2/2024

 Many famous players have chosen to go with thicker strings, with Stevie Ray Vaughan being a prime example.

-They produce a warmer tone than thinner string sets, and they are certainly more durable.
+They produce a warmer tone than thinner string sets and are certainly more durable.
 That’s important if, like Stevie, your playing style is reasonably aggressive and you like to dig in a bit.

 Since thick strings require more tension, you will have to develop more finger and forearm strength if your playing style includes a lot of bending and vibrato.